alexey-v-paramonov/asbru_cm_pass_extractor/README.md

-# asbru_cm_pass_extractor
+# Asbru CM password extractor

-Extract hosts with passwords from Asbru CM config file
+Extract hosts with passwords from [Asbru CM](https://www.asbru-cm.net/) config file.

+Usage: ./extract.pl --file=asbru.yml

+If no "file" is specified - default:  '~/.config/asbru/asbru.yml' is used.